East Coast Parkway: History

 Traffic lights remained on the expressway until the completion of the last flyover at Fort Road in 1989.
 The opening of ECP relieved the traffic load of the city area in the 1980s.
-Traffic volume at Nicoll Highway decreased by 20 per cent, which would otherwise worsen with the new ERP gantries.
+Traffic volume at Nicoll Highway decreased by 20 per cent, which would otherwise worsen with the implemented ERP gantries.
 Robinson Road and Cecil Street were better managed with lesser traffic jams with the declining load all the way to 1990s.

-Flanked by East Coast Park on one side and high-rise housing on the other, the well-landscaped expressway was built and maintained with the conscious intention of giving visitors arriving via Singapore Changi Airport a good first impression of the country as they commute from the airport to the city centre in less than 15 minutes on a good day.
+Flanked by East Coast Park on one side and high-rise housing on the other, the well-landscaped expressway was built and maintained with the conscious intention of giving visitors arriving via Singapore Changi Airport a good first impression of the country as they commute from the airport to the city centre.

 Traffic congestion during the morning peak hours, however, led to the introduction of an Electronic Road Pricing (ERP) gantry near the Tanjong Rhu Flyover in the direction towards the city, one of the first two gantries to be set up in the country, which came into operation on 1 April 1998 together with the other gantry at Ophir Road.
+The ERP gantry price was increased to $6 in 2013 and reduced significantly when the MCE opened but decommissioned on 6 April 2020.

 A decommissioned emergency highway strip was built in the long, straight section of the ECP close to Changi Airport.
 This section can be easily identified by removable potted plants instead of the standard large trees on the median strip.
 However, the highway strip has never been used for emergency landing purposes.

 To facilitate the development of the new downtown, the ECP was truncated after the Benjamin Sheares Bridge, with the stretch at Marina South area realigned and converted to a major arterial road called Sheares Avenue.
-Instead, a new expressway, the Marina Coastal Expressway, was built to connect the ECP and the Kallang–Paya Lebar Expressway to the Ayer Rajah Expressway.
+In the westbound direction, a new expressway called the Marina Coastal Expressway, was built to connect the ECP to the Ayer Rajah Expressway.